 - 1. Any Applicant who does not satisfy one or more of the Threshold Eligibility Criteria outlined above may request that it be waived.
 The Applicant requesting the waiver bears the burden of demonstrating exceptional circumstances, and that his or her qualifications are equivalent to, or exceed, the criterion in question. - 2.
 A request for a waiver shall be submitted to the Credentials Committee for consideration.
 In reviewing the request for a waiver, the Credentials Committee may consider the specific qualifications of the Applicant in question, input from the relevant Department Chair, and the best interests of the Hospital and the communities it serves.
 Additionally, the Credentials Committee may, in its discretion, consider the application form and other information supplied by the Applicant.
 The Credentials Committee's recommendation will be forwarded to the MEC.
-Any recommendation to grant a waiver must include the specific basis for the recommendation.

-- 3. The MEC shall review the recommendation of the Credentials Committee and make a recommendation to the Board (or a Board Proxy Committee, as defined in Section 3-2, A) regarding whether to grant or deny the request for a waiver.
+Any recommendation to grant a waiver must include the specific basis for the recommendation. - 3.
+The MEC shall review the recommendation of the Credentials Committee and make a recommendation to the Board regarding whether to grant or deny the request for a waiver.
 Any recommendation to grant a waiver must include the specific basis for the recommendation. - 4.
-No Applicant is entitled to a waiver or to a hearing if the Board or Board Proxy Committee determines not to grant a waiver.
+No Applicant is entitled to a waiver or to a hearing if the Board determines not to grant a waiver.
 A determination that an Applicant is not entitled to a waiver is not a "denial" of appointment or clinical privileges.
 Rather, that individual is ineligible to request appointment or clinical privileges.
 A determination of ineligibility is not reportable to either the State of Georgia or the National Practitioner Data Bank. - 5.
 The granting of a waiver in a particular case does not set a precedent for any other Applicant or group of Applicants. - 6.
-An application for appointment that does not satisfy a Threshold Eligibility Criterion will not be processed until the Board or Board Proxy Committee has determined that a waiver should be granted.
+An application for appointment that does not satisfy a Threshold Eligibility Criterion will not be processed until the Board has determined that a waiver should be granted.